-The Connecticut premise liability lawyers at Flood Law Firm handle claims throughout Connecticut.
+The Connecticut premises liability lawyers at Flood Law Firm handle premises liability claims throughout Connecticut.
 These cases involve falls or other accidents that can occur practically anywhere – from restaurants and stores to sidewalks or stairways.

 Regardless of the location, a property owner has a legal responsibility to maintain a safe environment for invited visitors that is free of foreseeable hazards.

-If you suffered an injury due to property negligence, a Connecticut premises liability attorney at the Flood Law Firm has the resources to thoroughly investigate your claim and pursue compensation on your behalf.
+If you have suffered an injury as a result of property negligence, a Connecticut premises liability attorney at the Flood Law Firm has the resources to thoroughly investigate your claim and pursue compensation on your behalf.

 Frequently Asked Questions About Premises Liability Claims